Freedom in the World

 A. Electoral Process: 11 / 12

-The 1981 constitution establishes a parliamentary system, with a governor general representing the British monarch as ceremonial head of state.
-The bicameral Parliament is composed of the 17-seat House of Representatives (16 seats for Antigua, 1 for Barbuda), to which members are elected for five-year terms, and an appointed 17-seat Senate.
+The 1981 constitution establishes a parliamentary system, with a governor-general representing the British monarch as ceremonial head of state.
+The bicameral Parliament is composed of an appointed 17-seat Senate and the House of Representatives, which has 17 directly elected members (16 seats for Antigua, 1 for Barbuda) and an appointed speaker.
 Antigua and Barbuda’s prime minister is typically the leader of the majority party or coalition that emerges from the legislative elections.

 B. Political Pluralism and Participation: 13 / 16

-Political parties can organize freely and there is a significant opposition vote and representation in the government.
-The victory of Baldwin Spencer and the UPP in 2004 marked the end of a political dynasty led by the Bird family that lasted over half a century.
-In November 2012 party elections, Lester Bird lost his position as ALP leader to Gaston Browne, representing the first time in 66 years that the party will not be led by a member of the Bird family.
+Political parties can organize freely, and there is a significant opposition vote and representation in the government.
+In 2004, the UPP defeated the long-ruling ALP and the prime minister at the time, Lester Bird, marking the end of a political dynasty that lasted over half a century.
+In party elections held in 2012, Bird lost his position as ALP leader to Browne, representing the first time in 66 years that the party will not be led by a member of the Bird family.

 C. Functioning of Government: 7 / 12

-On February 13, 2013, four government-appointed senators voted with the opposition to defeat the Spencer administration’s plan to implement its Citizenship by Investment Program.
-Two of the senators were dismissed for not supporting the policies of their own party, a move Spencer defended as being in accordance with the Westminster system of parliamentary governance.
-The other two senators offered to resign, though Spencer ultimately allowed them to retain their positions.
-The Citizenship by Investment Program, which allows investors to directly acquire citizenship and passports by donating money to a charity or by purchasing real estate, became law on April 11.
+In 2013, four government-appointed senators voted with the opposition in an attempt to defeat the UPP administration’s plan to implement its Citizenship by Investment Program, which allows investors to acquire citizenship by investing in Antigua.
+Two of the senators were dismissed for not supporting the policies of their own party, a move that Baldwin Spencer, the prime minister at the time, defended as compliant with the Westminster system of parliamentary governance.
+The other two senators offered to resign but were allowed to retain their positions.
+One senator dismissed by Spencer, Anthony Stuart, was reappointed to Parliament following the ALP’s electoral victory in 2014.
+The Citizenship by Investment Program has been operational since 2013.

 Civil Liberties: 49 / 60